A $\Z_3$-orbifold theory of lattice vertex operator algebra and $\Z_3$-orbifold constructions: Introduction

 {\bf Theorem B} \quad {\it Let $L$ be a positive definite even lattice and $V_L$ a lattice VOA associated with $L$.
 Let $\sigma\in \Aut(L)$ of order three.
 We use the same notation for an automorphism of $V_L$ lifted from $\sigma$.
 Then a fixed point subVOA $V_L^{\sigma}$ is $C_2$-cofinite.}\\

 At the end of this paper, as applications of these results, we will give two $\Z_3$-orbifold constructions as examples.
-One is a VOA which has the same character as $V^{\natural}$ does and the other is a new meromorphic $c=24$ VOA No. 32 in Schellekens' list \cite{S}.\\
+One is a VOA which has the same character as $V^{\natural}$ does and the other is a new meromorphic $c=24$ VOA which has the same character with No. 32 in Schellekens' list \cite{S}.\\

 {\bf Theorem C} \quad {\it Let $\Lambda$ be a positive definite even unimodular lattice of rank $N$ with an automorphism $\sigma$ of order three.
 Let $H=\Lambda^{\sigma}$ be a fixed point sublattice of $\Lambda$ and assume that $N-{\rm rank}(H)$ is divisible by $3$.
 Then we are able to construct a VOA $\widetilde{V}$ by a $\Z_3$-orbifold construction from a lattice VOA $V_{\Lambda}$. }